 SmartThings Hubs use the ZigBee Home Automation standard and its insecure rejoin feature.
 Currently, the firmware update that allows users to disable insecure rejoin is available for Hub v2, Samsung Connect Home, ADT Security Hub, and SmartThings Link forNVIDIA® SHIELD™.

 Read this guide to determine which version of the Hub you own.

 I think my device dropped off my ZigBee network after disabling insecure rejoin—what should I do?

 If you believe your ZigBee device failed to rejoin your network and is unresponsive, all you have to do is reconnect it with your Hub.
 Visit our Support Help Center for information about how to connect compatible devices.
 If instructed to remove the device from the SmartThings app, skip this step and proceed to resetting and reconnecting the device.

-Tip: If the above methods do not work, put the Hub in join mode by selecting Connect New Device.
+Tip: If the above methods do not work, put the Hub in join mode by selecting Add device and Add device manually then selecting your device in the SmartThings app or by tapping My Home and Add a Thing in the SmartThings Classic app.
 While the Hub is searching, perform the device-specific instructions to factory reset the device and then to connect the device.

 Again, removing the device from the app before performing these steps is not necessary or recommended.

 What else is SmartThings doing to ensure my home security?

 Protecting our customers’ privacy and data security is fundamental to everything we do and is something we take seriously.
 We’re providing this information in response to a number of recent articles about wireless security in the home, to illustrate key facts and to clarify where we stand on specific issues being highlighted.